redux-form/redux-form/docs/api/ActionCreators.md

 ### `clearFields(form:String, keepTouched: boolean, persistentSubmitErrors: boolean, ...fields:String)`

 > Cleans fields values for all the fields passed in.
+Will reset to initialValue for each field if has any.

 > If the `keepTouched` parameter is `true`, the values of currently touched
 > fields will be retained.

 > If the `persistentSubmitErrors` parameter is `true`,
 > the values of currently submit errors fields will be retained